-Since the liver is the only organ that has the ability to transport fructose, eating excessive sugary foods can lead to poor health.
-This damage is comparable to what alcohol does to your body, but in this situation, the condition is known as non-alcoholic fatty liver disease.
+Since the liver is the only organ that can transport fructose, eating excessive sugary foods can lead to poor health, very poor health.
+This damage is comparable to what alcohol does to your body, but in this situation, we know the condition as “non-alcoholic fatty liver disease”.
 (NAFLD).
-This condition is linked with obesity, heart disease, diabetes and cancer.
+They link this condition with obesity, heart disease, diabetes and cancer.

 An excessive amount of sugar may cause a variety of health issues, including weight gain, abdominal obesity, a drop in HDL levels and an increase in LDL levels, increased blood sugar levels, increased triglyceride levels, and high blood pressure.
 The term for this condition is pre-diabetes or metabolic syndrome.
 It’s what lead to the death of my father, please don’t let it happen to you.
 Not alcohol, but ice cream.

 The presence of high amounts of uric acid is a risk factor for both heart disease and renal disease.
-Your levels of uric acid may now be used as a marker for fructose toxicity since it has been shown that there is a link between the amount of fructose you consume and the amount of uric acid your body produces.
-What you do need to be aware of is the possibility that a low-carb diet may temporarily raise uric acid levels, I’ve seen it happen and it can confuse people.
+Your levels of uric acid may now be used as a marker for fructose toxicity, since they have shown that there is a link between the amount of fructose you consume and the amount of uric acid your body produces.
+What you need to be aware of is the possibility that a low-carb diet may temporarily raise uric acid levels.
+I’ve seen it happen and it can confuse people.

 According to research, they can reduce insulin sensitivity to a higher degree than sugar does, and they may even upset the microflora in your digestive tract, which increases the risk of both obesity and diabetes.
 Unfortunately, there are around 6,000 different food items on the market that include artificial sweeteners.
 Because of this, you should eat nothing without first checking the label to see whether it has any artificial sweeteners in it.
 When used in moderation, natural sweeteners such as stevia are normally safe to use.

-Have you tried to eat foods on a regular basis which have been cultured, other than yogurt?
-There are many different foods from many cultures which are preserved in these methods such as sauerkraut, kimchi, kombucha tea, miso and many more.
+Have you tried to eat foods regularly which have been cultured, other than yogurt?
+There are many foods from different cultures which are preserved in these methods, such as sauerkraut, kimchi, kombucha tea, miso and many more.
 You can read more about the benefits of cultured and fermented foods on this link.

 Fermented foods are foods produced or preserved by the action of microorganisms.
 They can come about either by fermenting sugar with yeast and produce alcohol, or by another fermentation process involving the use of bacteria such as lactobacillus, which includes the making of foods such as yogurt and sauerkraut.